MReintop/DataEngProject_Team2/README.md

 ### Meeting 06.12.2021

 - Kertu has been working on the pipeline1, but has not finished yet because of some little issues.
 She has a plan.
 - Vera is working on pipeline2, which we agreed to be just the copy of pipeline1 with additional branch importing the data to graph DB.
+Notebook [LINK](https://colab.research.google.com/drive/1WxJ9lwlwx3UTjw6Kq75W07-tkRCl2gDe?usp=sharing).
 - We will ask opinion about node and relationship selection.
 Then Vera can continue.
 - Mart will do the intermediate presentation on 16th of Dec.
 Hope to have 2 pipelines then.
 - Lets think about the augmentation and enrichment possibilities..